 Demystifying Library Standards

-If you want to learn how standards can provide benefits to organizations, their users, and yourself and are involved with library technical services, the acquisition and management of e-resources, library systems implementation including ILS, ERMS, link resolvers, and Web interfaces, cooperative electronic arrangements with other libraries, consortia, content providers or long-term preservation activities, then this webcast is for you.
+- how standards can provide benefits to organizations, their users, and individuals who are involved with library technical services, the acquisition and management of e-resources, library systems implementation including ILS, ERMS, link resolvers, and web interfaces, cooperative electronic arrangements with other libraries, consortia, content providers or long-term preservation activities

 Who Should Attend

 Anyone with an interest in the topic or need for the information.

 Trisha Davis, Ohio State University; Julia Gammon, University of Akron; Karen Wetzel, NISO; and Pamela Bluh, University of Maryland Law School and current ALCTS President.